Neal Schon

-Neal Joseph Schon (born February 27, 1954) is an American rock guitarist, songwriter, and vocalist, best known as the founder and lead guitarist for the band Journey.
-He is the sole original member to remain throughout the group's history.
-He was a member of the rock band Santana before forming Journey, was a member for the group Bad English during Journey's hiatus from 1987-1995 and was also an original member of Hardline.
+Neal Joseph Schon (born February 27, 1954) is an American musician and songwriter, best known as the co-founder and lead guitarist for the rock band Journey.
+He is the last original member to remain throughout the group's history.
+He was a member of the rock band Santana before forming Journey.
+He was also a member of the group Bad English during Journey's hiatus from 1987 to 1995, as well as an original member of Hardline.

-Schon was inducted into the Oklahoma Music Hall of Fame on August 23, 2013, and into the Rock and Roll Hall of Fame as a member of Journey on April 7, 2017.
+Schon was inducted into the Oklahoma Music Hall of Fame in 2013, and into the Rock and Roll Hall of Fame as a member of Journey in 2017.

 Early life and career

-Neal George Joseph Schon was born at Tinker Air Force Base, Oklahoma, the son of Matthew and Barbara Schon.
+Neal Joseph Schon was born at Tinker Air Force Base, Oklahoma, the son of Matthew and Barbara Schon.
 He is of German and Italian ancestry.
 His father was a big band musician, arranger, and composer, and played and taught all reed instruments with emphasis on jazz tenor saxophone; his mother was a big band singer.
 Schon started playing guitar at age 10.
 He attended Aragon High School in San Mateo, California, later dropping out to pursue his music career.